-Business owners age 18-34 were less likely to be concerned with finding good employees as a barrier (7%) than their older counterparts (23% in the 35-49 age group and 21% in the 50 plus age group).
+Business owners aged 18-34 were less likely to be concerned with finding good employees as a barrier (7%) than their older counterparts (23% in the 35-49 age group and 21% in the 50 plus age group).

-Business owners in the Manufacturing industry were most concerned with finding quality employees (39%), while those in Professional Services think the biggest barrier to starting a business is access to capital (30%).
-Owners of Retail/Wholesale companies find competition from online businesses (29%) to be most challenging.
+Business owners in the manufacturing industry were most concerned with finding quality employees (39%), while those in professional services think the biggest barrier to starting a business is access to capital (30%).
+Owners of retail/wholesale companies find competition from online businesses (29%) to be most challenging.

-Those barriers evolve as the business grows.
+Those barriers evolve as the business grows